 A dog can have vomiting without the diarrhea, and vice versa.
 Knowing what your dog is eating and giving him a healthy lifestyle will keep you more aware of why he may be vomiting or having runny stools.
 If your dog is vomiting and has diarrhea, or one or the other, and you are concerned that he may have eaten something he should not have or is having other symptoms, do not hesitate to contact your veterinarian.

 Many situations can cause a dog to have vomiting, diarrhea, or both simultaneously.
 Reasons your dog may be ill include:

 There are several different reasons why your dog may be having an upset stomach.
 Several of the reasons are less worrisome than others, as they not a sign of an underlying health condition.
-A few reasons, however, can show signs of an underlying health condition, especially if your dog is having the vomiting and diarrhea for more than a day or has other symptoms.
+A few reasons, however, can show signs of an underlying health condition, especially if your dog is having the diarrhea and vomiting for more than a day or has other symptoms.
 If you are unsure of as to why your dog is having an upset stomach, it is always safest to call your veterinarian.

 Reasons as to why this illness can occur include:

 If your dog is on a diet that just does not agree with him, he could suffer from an upset stomach more often than not.
 If your dog has a bacteria imbalance in his gut, this can make him ill.

 Just like people, when dogs become very stressed or anxious, they can get an upset stomach.
 Stressful situations in the home or punishing your dog in an ineffective manner can make him stressed, and he can have stomach issues from the anxiety.

 The ingestion of toxic substances can poison your dog.
 Vomiting and diarrhea are often the first signs of poisoning, and are sometimes accompanied by bloody stools or even blood in the vomit.